 I was lucky enough to do a trip to Fairbanks with hopes of seeing the aurora.
 With my friend Joel I flew from Vancouver to Fairbanks where we got to see the magical Northern lights, visited a Reindeer branch, relaxed in the Chena Hot Springs and experienced many more amazing things.
 This was an absolute magical trip and I have summarized our highlights for you in this Fairbanks travel guide.

 Alaska is a land of scenic superlatives.
 Here you will find endless, pristine wilderness with 16 of the US’s highest peaks, including the highest of all, Mount McKinley.
 Alaska is also home to an estimated 100.000 glaciers and the US’s largest national parks.
 While winter is brutal here, you shouldn’t shy away from the colder months – it’s the best time to see the Northern lights!
-So, if this magical experience is on your bucket list and you love the outdoors and adventure, Alaska is the place to be.
+So, if this magical experience is on your bucket list, and you love the outdoors and adventure, Alaska is the place to be.
+I am already planning more trips back and browsing Alaska travel guides for inspiration.

 Dress for the Weather